Grupo Lokito fuse contemporary Congolese and Cuban music creating a modern day cocktail of two of the great world musics.

 Based in London, the band have taken the UK by storm, wowing festivals and the club circuit alike with their blistering grooves and outlandish dance moves.

-The glorious melodious vocals of Congolese front men Eugene Makuta and Iddo Donnatella blends with soaring guitars courtesy of Congolese guitar hero Mbokalia, rhythmic grooves from Chocolat and the lilting keyboards of Sara.
-All of this sits on top of the rhythmic powerhouse team of Michel (drums), Emeris (Congas) and Elpidio (bass).
+The glorious melodious vocals of Congolese front men Eugene Makuta and Iddo Donnatella blends with soaring guitars courtesy of Congolese guitar hero Mbokalia, rhythmic grooves from Shyam and the lilting keyboards of Sara.
+All of this sits on top of the rhythmic powerhouse team of Ernesto (drums), Emeris (Congas) and Elpidio (bass).

 Grupo Lokito write their own original tunes: stories of life ranging from love tales, reflections on the trials facing musicians trying to make a home away from home, the wisdom of the elders to the simple joy of dancing.

-The band are currently recording new material for release later this year.
-In 2010 the band released their first CD “Esengo Ya Ko Bina” (The Joy of Dancing) capturing the vibrancy and spirit of their stage show.
+In 2010 the band released their first album “Esengo Ya Ko Bina” (The Joy of Dancing) capturing the vibrancy and spirit of their stage show.
 Grupo Lokito have been included in several compilation CDs including: “Latin Beat” on Putumayo (Aug 30 2011), “Urban Africa” on Cavendish Music (2010) and “The Rough guide to African Street Party “ on the World Music Network (2008).

 “We invited Lokito as the main act of our 3rd African Evening in Aid of Medecins Sans Frontieres (MSF) and what an amazing choice that was!
 Their whole performance was outstanding and there was not a single person seated in a venue with nearly 300 people.
 Everyone felt compelled to dance and join in with their amazing music, a mixture of Congolese and Latin rhythms.
 Lokito were incredibly animated and knew how to get the audience to enjoy themselves with their dancing, their music and their encouragement for audience participation.
 The feedback was very positive and everyone said they would love to see them again as they brought to Norwich a fresh and wonderful taste of Africa.
 It was a total musical treat, and it helped us to create a unique event which raised over £1900 for MSF.
 Well done Lokito for bringing so much happiness to all of us while helping us to raise money for an amazing cause. “